Lymphoedema is a chronic disease characterised by massive swelling of limbs or tissues. The disease affects about 250 million patients worldwide.

 It happens when there is an excessive collection of fluid in the leg, trunk or body part, due to disruption of the normal lymph flow.
 This condition usually affects an arm or a leg, but it can also affect other parts of the body.

 The disruption is mainly caused by the removal of the lymph nodes during surgery and/or radiotherapy for cancer treatment.
-If you've undergone surgical removal of lymph nodes or radiotherapy, you may be at risk of developing lymphoedema.
+If you have undergone surgical removal of lymph nodes or radiotherapy, you may be at risk of developing lymphoedema.

 When left untreated, this disorder can lead to many other complications.